WuraAderele/Cloud-Architecting/Mini-Case-Study-2.md

           source_ranges = ["0.0.0.0/0"]
         }

-Initialize terraform and apply the changes to create the networks
+Initialize terraform and apply the changes to create the networks:

         terraform init